 • Cut milk production by 48.4 billion pounds (almost 5.9 billion gallons)

 The current rigid immigration system that makes it difficult for agricultural employers to utilize the current guest worker program.

-Texas dairymen need a legal, reliable source of labor to continue to operate at their full capacity to feed the growing population of our state, nation and world.
+Texas dairymen need a legal, reliable source of labor to continue to operate at their full capacity to feed the growing state, nation and world population.